cesardushime/Future_DS_01/README.md

 ### Future_DS_01
-Data Science &amp; Analytics Internship Projects  This repository is my first project from my internship at Future Interns, where I utilized the Titanic Dataset EDA: Data cleaning, visualization, and pattern identification.
+This repository is my first project from my internship at Future Interns, where I utilized the Titanic Dataset EDA: Data cleaning, visualization, and pattern identification.

 ### **Titanic Survival Rate Analysis**